 Lemon Meringue Ice Cream Pie with Toasted Pecan Crust

-Note that this recipe also requires a lot of work and takes a long time to make, but it' so worth it!
-It has to spend a lot of time in the freezer in between active segments of constructing the pie, so if you plan to eat it in the afternoon or evening, it is best to start early in the morning or the day before.
-As it is a frozen pie, it will keep in the freezer, preferably gently covered with plastic wrap to protect the meringue, for about 3-4 weeks.
+A flawless lemon meringue ice cream pie does require some work and takes a long time to make, but it’s so worth it!
+The active work is not so time consuming.
+The pie and its constituent parts just have to spend a lot of time in the fridge and freezer between active segments, so if you plan to eat it in the afternoon or evening, it is best to start early in the morning or to make it the day, or several days, before.
+As it is a frozen pie, it will keep in the freezer, preferably gently covered with plastic wrap to protect the meringue, for about a month.

 Lemon Meringue Ice Cream Pie with Toasted Pecan Crust